 Thanks for visiting my blog!
-My writing uses an intersectional feminist perspective, meaning that I analyse interconnected experiences of otherness and inequality, including race, gender, sexuality, disability and class.
+My writing uses an intersectionality framework, meaning that I analyse interconnected experiences of otherness and inequality, including race, gender, sexuality, disability and class.

 Sorry, I don’t help with assignments/ theses/ research/ projects/ surveys/ promotions.